KarelKubat/one-billion-row-challenge/README.md

 In short:

 - Write a program that reads a really large CSV file (a billion rows).
 Each row is in the format: `Location;temperature`.
-The location is a string, the temperature a floating point number.
+The location is a string, the temperature a floating point number with at most one decimal digit after the dot.

   Example of a file with 8 rows: